Introduction to the Miracle Man

 I became acquainted with Lewis, his mother Julie and his sister Jade at the Moorlands Neurological Centre (Elysium) in Cheadle, Staffordshire, where Lewis was undertaking neuro-behavioural therapy.
 The staff member with oversight of Lewis’s care, Clare Grocott, was aware of my recovery from brain injury and had the idea to invite me to a patients / family & friends forum at the centre on 14th May 2024.
 As well as being pivotal in Lewis’s care, I learned that Clare worked at the Royal Stoke hospital during my period on the neurological ward in 2015, and had facilitated my discharge to the Haywood hospital.

-I chatted with ‘team Lewis’ for about twenty minutes – there was something which I found captivating about the family unit.
-I immediately resolved to pursue Lewis while he was embarking on the next phase of his recovery journey.
-I made the following diary notes later that evening:
+I chatted with ‘team Lewis’ for about twenty minutes.
+There was something which I found captivating about the family unit, I made the following diary notes that evening:

-The left photo is of Lewis wearing a wig I gave him, while at the Royal Stoke hospital during an early stage of reconstructive surgery on his skull
+The centre photo is of Lewis wearing a wig I gave him, while at the Royal Stoke hospital during an early stage of reconstructive surgery on his skull

 Miscellaneous Photos of Lewis